backstage/backstage/docs/backend-system/building-backends/01-index.md

 There will be a couple more plugins and modules in the initial setup, but the overall layout is the same.

-What we're doing in this file is creating a new backend using `createBackend`, and then installing a collection of different plugins, modules, and service that we want to be part of that backend.
-Plugins are standalone features, modules augment existing plugins, while services can be used to override behavior for deeper customizations.
+What we're doing in this file is creating a new backend using `createBackend`, and then installing a collection of different plugins, modules, and services that we want to be part of that backend.
+Plugins are standalone features, modules augment existing plugins or modules, while services can be used to override behavior for deeper customizations.
 Each module can only target a single plugin, and that plugin must also be present in the same backend.
 Finally, we start up the backend by calling the `start` method.

 ## Customization